18F/before-you-ship/_pages/infrastructure/aws.md

 At 18F, we use [Amazon Web Services](https://aws.amazon.com/) (AWS) as our [infrastructure as a service](https://en.wikipedia.org/wiki/Cloud_computing#Infrastructure_as_a_service_.28IaaS.29) (IaaS).
 AWS hosts not just our production systems, but everything else too: development, staging, testing, etc. If you're used to developing locally, you should feel empowered to do everything in AWS if you'd like.
 Note that AWS is currently the **only** approved IaaS provider.
 You're free to develop purely locally as long as you'd like, but if you want to get something online, AWS is the only option.

-Even if you are familiar with IaaS providers in general, or AWS specifically, before you are given access you **must go through on-boarding with the 18F DevOps team**.
+Even if you are familiar with IaaS providers in general, or AWS specifically, before you are given access you **must go through on-boarding with the 18F Infrastructure team**.

 Sometime in 2015, this on-boarding will be part of 18F On-boarding for all relevant staff.
 If you're reading this now, need access, and haven't gone through the training, jump into the #devops channel in Slack to arrange for a session.